-eUSCI SPI slave with clock phase UCCKPH = 1
+Function eUSCI SPI slave with clock phase UCCKPH = 1

-The eUSCI SPI operates incorrectly under the following conditions:
+Description The eUSCI SPI operates incorrectly under the following conditions:

-1. The eUSCI_A or eUSCI_B module is configured as a SPI slave with clock phase mode UCCKPH = 1 eUSCI_B: the SPI receives data correctly but the SPI slave output data will be wrong (first byte will be duplicated or replaced by second byte).
+1. The eUSCI_A or eUSCI_B module is configured as a SPI slave with clock phase mode UCCKPH = 1 eUSCI_A: the SPI will not be able to receive a byte (UCAxRXBUF will not be filled and UCRXIFG will not be set) and SPI slave output data will be wrong (first bit will be missed and data will be shifted).